Manage Page Visibility

 What is page visibility in QuoteCloud?

-Page visibility in QuoteCloud lets you control which pages of a document are displayed based on specific conditions or for particular users.
-It enables creation of dynamic, tailored documents so recipients see only the pages relevant to them.
+Page visibility in QuoteCloud lets you control which pages of a document are shown or hidden based on specific conditions or user roles.
+It enables dynamic, tailored documents so recipients only see the pages relevant to them—useful when building quotes, proposals, itineraries, and other outputs with your sales quoting software or proposal software.

 Why would I use page visibility?